 In some concepts, there are also used terms word dispersion and word commonness for describing (un)evenness of word distributions in the whole corpus.

-ALDF is based on Average Logarithmic Distance (ALD) that describes the distance between occurrences of the search token.
+ALDF is based on Average Logarithmic Distance (ALD) describing the distance between occurrences of the search token.
 Therefore the token should be expected at the Nth position within the corpus.
 In other words, ALD says that every Nth token should be the token you are searching for.
 This concept corresponds to perplexity which is a probability distribution used for predicting a sample.

 On the other hand, ALDF refers to the average distances between the searched token and thus we can call it entropy (information theory) referring to the average level of “uncertainty” that the token appears at the Nth position within the corpus.